noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

 #### Adding of Public Routes

-As depicted in the video below,  a public Route Table was created by name ThreTierWebApp_Public_RT with the configuation details below.

-The routes were updates to direct all oubic traffic to the Internet Gatway and the subnet that are associated with this routes are
-1. ThreeTierWebapp_PublicWeb-AZ2(b)
-2. ThreeTierWebapp_PublicWeb-AZ1(a)
+First, I created one route table named ThreeTierWebApp_Public_RT for the web layer public subnets.
+After creating the route table, I added a route that directs traffic from the VPC to the internet gateway.
+This ensures that any traffic destined for IPs outside the VPC CIDR range is directed to the internet gateway as a target, allowing instances in the public subnets to access the internet.
+Next, I edited the Explicit Subnet Associations of the route table by selecting the two web layer public subnets (ThreeTierWebapp_PublicWeb-AZ2(b) and ThreeTierWebapp_PublicWeb-AZ1(a)) and saving the associations.
+This step ensures that the route table is associated with the correct subnets.

 ![PublicROutes](media/016_PublicROutes.png)

 #### Adding of Private Routes

-Adding Private Routes will ensure tehe APp Tier does not communicate with the internet Directly but rather through  NAT Gateway.
-As depicted in the video, Two private routes were created which are
-1. ThreeTierWebApp_PrivateApp_AZ1(a)_RT : This routes traffic to Instances in the availabeility Zone A. The subent associated to this route is ThreeTierWebapp_PrivateApp-AZ1(a) with the routes configured below
+For the app layer private subnets, I created two more route tables: ThreeTierWebApp_PrivateApp_AZ1(a)_RT and ThreeTierWebApp_PrivateApp_AZ2(b)_RT.
+These route tables route app layer traffic destined for outside the VPC to the NAT gateway in the respective availability zone.
+I added the appropriate routes for each route table and associated them with the corresponding private subnets (ThreeTierWebapp_PrivateApp-AZ1(a) and ThreeTierWebapp_PrivateApp-AZ2(b)).

 ![alt text](media/017_PrivateAZ1_RT.png)

-2. ThreeTierWebApp_PrivateApp_AZ2(b)_RT : Routes Traffic in Availability Zone B. The subnet assocciated to this route is ThreeTierWebapp_PrivateApp-AZ2(b)

 ![private AZ2](media/018_PrivateAZ2.png)

-NB: Routes are not added for the DB subnet because the DB is managed Directly by AWS
+By configuring routing in this manner, I ensured that traffic flows efficiently and securely between the different layers of my three-tier architecture and between the VPC and external networks.

 ### Security Groups

-Security groups will tighten the rules around which traffic will be allowed to our Elastic Load Balancers and EC2 instances.
-The first security group you’ll create is for the public, internet facing load balancer.
-After typing a name and description, add an inbound rule to allow HTTP type traffic for your IP.

-In following security best practices, the security groups are going to be in the from or a daisy chain.
+Security Groups
+Security groups act as virtual firewalls that control the inbound and outbound traffic for your instances.
+They define which traffic is allowed to access your instances based on rules that you specify.

-The first security group you’ll create is for the public, internet facing load balancer.
-After typing a name and description, add an inbound rule to allow HTTP type traffic for your IP.
+1. Public Load Balancer Security Group: This security group is for the public, internet-facing load balancer.
+I created a security group and added an inbound rule to allow HTTP traffic.
+This rule allows incoming traffic on port 80 from my IP address.

-The second security group you’ll create is for the public instances in the web tier.
-After typing a name and description, add an inbound rule that allows HTTP type traffic from your internet facing load balancer security group you created in the previous step.
-This will allow traffic from your public facing load balancer to hit your instances.
-Then, add an additional rule that will allow HTTP type traffic for your IP.
-This will allow you to access your instance when we test.
+2. Public Web Tier Instances Security Group: This security group is for the public instances in the web tier.
+I created a security group and added inbound rules to allow HTTP traffic from both the internet-facing load balancer security group and my IP address.
+This setup ensures that traffic from the public-facing load balancer can reach the instances, and I can access the instances for testing.

-The third security group will be for our internal load balancer.
-Create this new security group and add an inbound rule that allows HTTP type traffic from your public instance security group.
-This will allow traffic from your web tier instances to hit your internal load balancer.
+4. Internal Load Balancer Security Group: This security group is for the internal load balancer.
+I created a new security group and added an inbound rule to allow HTTP traffic from the public web tier instances security group.
+This allows traffic from the web tier instances to reach the internal load balancer.

-The fourth security group we’ll configure is for our private instances.
-After typing a name and description, add an inbound rule that will allow TCP type traffic on port 4000 from the internal load balancer security group you created in the previous step.
-This is the port our app tier application is running on and allows our internal load balancer to forward traffic on this port to our private instances.
-You should also add another route for port 4000 that allows your IP for testing.
+5. Private App Tier Instances Security Group: This security group is for the private instances in the app tier.
+I created a security group and added inbound rules to allow TCP traffic on port 4000 from the internal load balancer security group and my IP address.
+This configuration allows the internal load balancer to forward traffic on port 4000 to the private instances, and I can access the instances for testing.

-The fifth security group we’ll configure protects our private database instances.
-For this security group, add an inbound rule that will allow traffic from the private instance security group to the MYSQL/Aurora port (3306).
+6. Private Database Instances Security Group: This security group protects the private database instances.
+I added an inbound rule to allow traffic from the private app tier instances security group to the MySQL/Aurora port (3306).
+This rule ensures that only traffic from the app tier instances can access the database instances.

 ![SecurityGroups](media/019_SecurityGroups.png)